 The assets you hold are already subject to taxation.
-Income that you make through work, royalties and investments, as well as rental or ranching income, is all subject to taxation when you first earn it.
+Income that you make through work, royalties and properties, as well as rental or ranching income, is all subject to taxation when you first earn it.
 If you reinvest those earnings, you will then also pay taxes on your investment earnings eventually.

 Given that you have already paid taxes at least once on the resources that comprise your personal wealth, you may feel like it is a reasonable expectation to pass your legacy onto your loved ones without additional taxation.
 For some people, that assumption leads to issues for their heirs when they die.